-Robbie joins forces with Martin Scorsese to produce and compose the music for the film, “The Wolf Of Wall Street,” starring Leonardo Di Caprio.
+Robbie joins forces with Martin Scorsese to produce and compose music for the film, “The Wolf Of Wall Street,” starring Leonardo Di Caprio.

 Robbie inks deal with Random House to pen autobiography.